Create a shirt with Printify today

 How to make custom t-shirts at home: FAQ

-The easiest methods are heat transfer printing with paper or vinyl.
-Depending on which one you choose, you’ll need supplies.
-Those include an iron or heat press, image editing software, a printer or cutter, a shirt, scissors, heat transfer paper or vinyl, a cutting mat, and a design.
+The easiest method is heat transfer printing with paper or vinyl.
+Necessary supplies include an iron or heat press, image editing software, a printer or cutter, a shirt, scissors, heat transfer paper or vinyl, a cutting mat, and a design.

-First, you’ll need to install the Cricut Design Space software for editing and preparing your artwork.
-Then, you’ll have to buy a cutting mat and cutting machine that will cut out your custom design.
-Luckily, Cricut also provides those.
-And finally, consider investing in weeding tools to perfect the design down to the last detail.
+First, you must install the Cricut Design Space software to edit and prepare your artwork.
+Then, buy a cutting mat and machine to cut out your custom design.
+And finally, invest in weeding tools to perfect your design down to the last detail.